 The negative reactions of Ibogaine, from heavy alcohol use, stem from a lack of proper liver enzyme levels.

-So, when an alcoholic has used alcohol for years, these liver enzyme levels are extremely low.
+When an alcoholic has used alcohol for years, these liver enzyme levels are extremely low.

 It can take days, or even longer, for liver enzyme levels to return to a high enough level for Ibogaine to be safely administered.